sequlo/cardano-stake-pool-playbook/README.md

 # cardano-stake-pool
 This repository contains Ansible scripts for provisioning a Cardano stake pool.

-# Pre-requisites
-Make sure to comply with the following prerequisites before running.

 ## Install Ansible
 The machine running these Ansible scripts should have Ansible installed.